basp/nanibot/README.md

 with incoming chat messages.

-Or you can increase the bot's vocabulary just by seeding it more stuff while it's running using any of the API's and the Erlang shell.
+Or you can increase the bot's vocabulary just by seeding it more stuff while it's running using any of the API's.
+Manually using the Erlang shell or via any other means.

 A fun thing to do is to seed the bot with a minimal amount of text (basically enough to generate at least one ngram) and have